-After successful passage of the Written and Oral examinations or OPIs, an interpreter planning to become a Nevada Credentialed Court Interpreter must complete a Request for Credential Form, which includes authorization for release of certain records.
+After successful passage of the Written and Oral examination or OPI, an interpreter planning to become a Nevada Credentialed Court Interpreter must complete the Nevada Court Interpreter Certification or Registration Status Request Form, which includes authorization for release of certain records.

 As part of the credentialing process the interpreter undergoes a background check for a criminal history record.
 This background check may also be done prior to the application process.
+Error!
+Bookmark not defined.
 If a criminal record is found that, in the judgment of the State Court Administrator or designee, is relevant to the performance and professional responsibilities of the court interpreter, the record may be grounds for not issuing the court interpreter credential.